 Unless the death has been referred to the coroner, it is still a legal requirement to register the death within five days.

-How it works - registering a death over the phone
+How it works - registering a death

 To make an appointment call 0191 427 7000.